Creativity over Capital: Growing Your Business Without Capital Investment

 Value Precedes Cost

 What exactly is meant by Value Precedes Cost?
 It’s simple.
 A work opportunity is posted, qualified operators bid and are accepted to perform the work.
 This streamlined process takes hours, not weeks, and is so efficient producers can ship a product and accrue revenue for work performed by a Veryable operator before they’re even invoiced for the work.
-This flips tradition on its head to improve cash flow—an invaluable benefit for a growing business.
+This flips tradition on its head to improve cash flow—an invaluable benefit for a smaller business looking to grow.

 Capital investment in facilities, equipment and recruitment will increase your production capacity, but multiple factors prevent this from being a one-size-fits-all approach.
 By applying some creative thinking and leveraging Veryable for support, you’ll gain the additional capacity you need to grow your business without the added risk.